Home » Recipes » Desserts » Cake » Learn the Basics of Making Delicious Cake Pops

 Your cake pops will look amazing when you add them to a fun vase or container.
 Add craft foam to the bottom and arrange the cake pops by sticking them into the foam.
 Use candy, tissue paper, or shredded paper to cover the top and sides of the foam.

-Fun tip: we’ve used paper straws on the top of a cake and placed the cake pops into the straws.
-A fun way to dress up any cake.
+Fun tip: we’ve used paper straws on the top of a cake and placed the cake pops into the straws—a fun way to dress up any cake.

-There you have it, basic tips on how to make cake pops.
+There you have it: basic tips on how to make cake pops.
 Have you made them before?
 Love them or hate them?
 Leave us a comment below.

 Print